igarizio/py-school-match/README.rst

 - Deferred Acceptance with multiple tie-breaking, plus stable cycles (MSIC)
 - Deferred Acceptance with single tie-breaking, plus non-stable cycles (NSIC)

-**Py-school-match** is designed specifically for the student-to-school assignation problem.
+**Py-school-match** is designed specifically for the student-to-school assignment problem.
 Because of this, you can focus on evaluating different settings and algorithms, without the need to adapt or develop a complete solution.